A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the thing to help your dog relax.

 How to Tell If Your Dog Likes Music

-While the rhythm and the tone are important, dogs may have unique music tastes just like you and me.
-The harsher tones of heavy rock and metal may be too stimulating for most dogs, your dog may be drawn to Iron Maiden, and that’s ok! (and totally rad!)
+While the rhythm and the tone are important, dogs may have unique musical tastes just like you and me.
+The harsher tones of heavy rock and metal may be too stimulating for most dogs, your dog may be drawn to the driving beats of Pantera or Archspire, and that’s okay!

-When you are testing your dog’s music taste for different responses, you may notice your dog either moving closer or further from the music.
+When you test your dog’s music taste for different responses, you may notice your dog moving closer or further from the music.
 This is a good indicator of whether or not he likes the music, but some dogs are just so used to background noises in your home that they may not respond at all.

 Instead of trying it out when he’s already calm and napping on the couch, try playing the music when he’s already a little stimulated.
 He might hear a lawnmower outside, or maybe he can sense a thunderstorm coming on.
 Testing this music theory in times of mild stress will give you more accurate results.